Living with Diabetes

 An introduction to life with the Big D

 Living with diabetes is said to be a lifestyle.
-In reality, to successfully live with diabetes on a daily basis that extends to a lifetime, certain coping mechanisms are also required.
+However in reality, to successfully live with diabetes on a daily basis that extends to a lifetime, certain coping mechanisms are also required!
 Drugs may be needed to help with the body’s disposal of blood glucose – either insulin injections or tablet medication.
 In addition, the person with diabetes must juggle diet and energy expenditure (and the timing of these) with blood glucose levels on a day-to-day basis.